mend/renovate-ce-ee/README.md

 ## Download

-WhiteSource Renovate is distributed via Docker Hub using the [renovate/pro](https://hub.docker.com/r/renovate/pro/) namespace.
-It will soon be renamed and require a simple license key to activate.
-Currently a license key is not necessary but you must register using the form at https://renovate.whitesourcesoftware.com/on-premises/
+WhiteSource Renovate is distributed via Docker Hub using the [whitesource/remediate](https://hub.docker.com/r/whitesource/remediate/) namespace.
+It requires a license key which is free to obtain upon registration by completing the form at [https://renovate.whitesourcesoftware.com/on-premises/](https://renovate.whitesourcesoftware.com/on-premises/).
+Currently license keys are being processed manually so please allow for up to 24 hours after submitting the form to receive your license key.

 ## Usage